Note: to do mathematical operations, we need to be comparing numbers. A number that is in quotation marks will not work in mathematical operations.

 let myMathNotation = 3.124e3 console.log(myMathNotation);

 We use e to refer to the exponent.
-The above translates to 3.124 x 103.
+The above is the same as writing 3.124 x 103.

 Rounding and Static Methods

-We can use the Math object to do some more complicated mathematics.
-These take a number as a value, and then adjust it.
+We can use the Math object to do some more complicated mathematics, using functions that are built into it.
+These functions take a number as a value, and then adjust it accordingly.
+Let's look at a few examples.

 Math.abs takes a number and returns its absolute value.
-All that means, is it makes it positive if it was negative.
+All that means, is it makes it positive if it was negative, and keeps it positive if it already was.
 It is the equivalent of the mathematic concept of magnitude.

 let absoluteNumber = Math.abs(-2); // Returns 2.